wheaney/breezy-desktop/README.md

 ## What is this?

-This repo will eventually contain a collection of tools to enable virtual desktop environments for gaming and productivity on Linux using XREAL Air glasses.
+This repo will eventually contain a collection of tools to enable virtual desktop environments for gaming and productivity on Linux using supported XR glasses.
+This currently includes XREAL Air 1, 2, 2 Pro and VITURE One models.

 As of now, only a Vulkan implementation is available, primarily for gaming but could theoretically be used for anything that uses Vulkan rendering.